jony5/CRNRSTN-v2.00.0000-PRE-ALPHA-DEV-Lightsaber/README.md

 Hi, all.
 This new product is incoming to a new GitHub repository soon...once the code-base (+CRNRSTN :: Lightsaber, yo) can be stabalized.

 The Lightbox Helper by eVifweb makes flawless Lightbox galleries with rich and deep social media technology integrations quickly and easily.
-The Lightbox Helper is an MIT licensed PHP framework that provides robust support for Lightbox.
+The Lightbox Helper is an MIT licensed PHP framework that provides robust support for Lightbox,...the original lightbox script.

 [The Lightbox Helper by eVfiweb.](https://lightbox-helper.evifweb.jony5.com)